HomeBRAZILHEAVILY ARMED MILITIAMEN TRY TO INVADE RED COMMAND AREA

 HEAVILY ARMED MILITIAMEN TRY TO INVADE RED COMMAND AREA

-An intense exchange shooting frightened residents of Muzema, in the West Zone of Rio, on Monday morning (21/10), due to an attempted invasion by militiamen into the community, currently controlled by the Red Command.
+An intense shootout frightened residents of Muzema, in the West Zone of Rio, on Monday morning (21/10), due to an attempted invasion by militiamen into the community, currently controlled by the Red Command.
 As a result, more than 190 buses from seven lines stopped operating in the regions of Muzema, Tijuquinha and Rio das Pedras.
 Between Sunday night (20/10) and Monday morning, bandits cut four buses through the streets of Muzema to prevent the police and militiamen from arriving.

 Security cameras recorded the moment when around 30 armed men, most of them with their faces covered, went up a street in the community on Saturday morning (19).
 According to witnesses, they were militiamen trying to regain control of the favela, currently under the control of the Red Command.